Get clothes and help from free clothing closets.

 Beds or cribs for babies and infants can be provided for free by a nationwide charity organization.
 The non-profits also provide information on other resources, including clothing, maternity items and blankets or education on how to keep children safe and warm.
 More on free cribs for babies.

 Love in the Name of Christ is another national charity that provides basic needs to families that are facing a crisis.
 Churches across the nation coordinate their resources as part of Love, Inc. Then, when someone needs help, such as free clothing or school supplies, they contact the clearinghouse in their town for referrals.
 The ministries may have winter coats, uniforms for students, furniture, Christmas toys, and other items.
 Locations also tend to operate a thrift store.
-Read Love Inc.
+Find details on local Love Inc. near you.

 Salvation Army Family Stores will often have items available as well.
 The non-profit will have free work and school clothing, winter coats in cold weather states, shoes, baby supplies, and maybe even goods such as diapers.
 While some of the locations will have on site clothing closets that pass out the goods at no cost to clients, other Salvation Army centers will operate thrift stores for the general public.
 This will allow people of all income levels and background the ability to shop for and purchase items at a low cost.
-More programs from Salvation Army.
+Find details on programs from Salvation Army.

 Thrift stores also save households money.
 In fact, many people that shop at these locations may be able to buy goods, such as clothes or furniture, at over 80% off normal retail prices.
 There are thousands of these second hand stores around the country, and they are located in most towns and counties.
 Most are also run by charities or local churches.
 In fact, many consignment type shops are located near, or are run in partnership, with clothing closets.
-Read more savings at thrift stores.
+Find how to get savings at thrift stores.